VelocityPowered/BungeeQuack/README.md

 _If it talks like a BungeeCord, and if it quacks like a BungeeCord, then it's gotta be BungeeCord._

 This plugin adds support for BungeeCord's plugin messaging channel to [Velocity](https://www.velocitypowered.com).
-This allows you to use the rich selection of plugins already available for BungeeCord to make transitioning to Velocity easier.
+This allows you to use the rich selection of server-side plugins already available for BungeeCord to make transitioning to Velocity easier.

 ## FAQ